jeftegoes/AwsOverview/README.md

 ## 8.7.
 ElastiCache

 - **Amazon ElastiCache is a web service that makes it easy to deploy and run Memcached or Redis protocol-compliant server nodes in the cloud.
 ElastiCache caches are in-memory databases with high performance, low latency.
-They help reduce load off databases for read intensive workloads.** [AWS ElastiCache](AWS%20ElastiCache.md)
+They help reduce load off databases for read intensive workloads.** [Amazon ElastiCache](AWS%20ElastiCache.md)

 ## 8.8.
 Redshift Overview